 After coming back to the South Col in the morning of May 22nd, I tried to get some rest.
 I had been awake for 28 hours.
 Luckily, I was able to sleep and eat.
 I packed all my stuff, that will be carried to Camp 2 and at midnight I was ready to go.

-We went down until Lhotse camp 4, in which we stored our stuff like sleeping bags, matrasses etc. before we started our ascent.
+We went down until Lhotse Camp 4, in which we stored our stuff like sleeping bags, mattresses etc. before we started our ascent.
 There were fixed ropes all the way up.